otter456/reproducible-research_homework/README.md

 ## Questions 1-3

-Answers to questions 1, 2, and 3 can be found in the README.md within the dev branch of my logistic_growth repository: https://github.com/otter456/logistic_growth
+Answers to questions 1, 2, and 3 can be found in the README.md my logistic_growth repository: https://github.com/otter456/logistic_growth

 ## Question 4